jgray13/Login-Form/README.md

 # Login-Form
-A simple login form made with HTML, CSS and JavaScript
+A basic login form made with HTML, CSS and JavaScript